miklevin/MikeLev.in/_posts/2024-10-28-fasthmtl-static-resources.md

 namespace.
 This is not a bad thing.
 The nattering nabobs of namespaces plus their linting cohorts will repeatedly tell you it is a bad thing.
 I'm with Jeremy on this.
-This is one anti-pattern to embrace with gusto because it gets us nothing less the demise of the age of ReactJS&#151;I kid you not.
+This is one anti-pattern to embrace with gusto because it gets us nothing less the demise of the age of ReactJS—I kid you not.
 You're just seeing the beginning of all this play out.

 ## HTMX Delivers Web Dev Superpowers To Python Community